-When it comes to comparing dental implants and dentures, dentures are significantly less expensive.
+When comparing dental implants and dentures, dentures are significantly less expensive.

 Dental implants require very little upkeep outside of standard dental care.
 This makes the cost of implants far more representative than that of dentures.

-In the long-term, dental implants are not only more practical but possibly less expensive too.
+In the long term, dental implants are more practical and possibly less expensive.

 With implants, a screw is placed into the jawbone, creating a sturdy and durable bond.
 However, this procedure requires a strong and healthy jawbone to attach to and can be a little invasive for some.